fjs21/homebridge-rtl/README.md

 * Also shows "not responding" if the sensor stops sending data
 * For temperature sensors, has ability to create temperature Alarms if the temperature exceeds a value

-I have tested this on both a Mac and a RPI3
+I have tested this on both a Mac and a RPI3.

+This branch is my attempt at trying to get this to work on Win10.
+Need to add folder containing RTL_433.exe to the PATH environment variable.
+Modified sensor.js works but you cannot restart homebridge - have to stop and start.

 ## Installation
 1. Install Homebridge using